 The main indoor components are:

-Proper functioning of all these components is crucial for effective and reliable split system heating and cooling.
+Proper functioning of all these components is important for effective and reliable split system heating and cooling.

 There are 3 main types of split system air conditioners: standard split systems, mini split systems and multi-split systems.